 RoboClaw 2x15A Motor Controller (V5E)

 The RoboClaw motor controllers from Basicmicro (formerly Ion Motion Control) can control a pair of brushed DC motors using USB serial, TTL serial, RC, or analog inputs.
 Integrated dual quadrature decoders make it easy to create a closed-loop speed control system.
-This version can supply a continuous 15 A per channel (30 A peak).
+This version can supply a continuous 15 A per channel (30 A peak) and operates up to 34 V.

 Alternatives available with variations in these parameter(s): motor channels continuous output current per channel